Cloud-Native Application Protection Platform (CNAPP)

 Infrastructure-as-Code (IaC) scanning and compliance and governance make up two significant parts of CSPM.

 • IaC Scanning: Infrastructure-as-Code (IaC) is a method of managing and provisioning cloud infrastructure using code.
 IaC scanning is the process of analyzing IaC templates, such as Terraform and AWS CloudFormation, to identify potential security vulnerabilities, misconfigurations, and deviations from best practices.
-Early identification of potential security risks before deployment, adherence to industry standards and regulations in cloud infrastructure configuration, and automation of security assessment processes reduce manual effort through IaC scanning.
+Early identification of potential security risks before deployment, along with adherence to industry standards and regulations in cloud infrastructure configuration, and automation of security assessment processes reduce manual effort through IaC scanning.

 Cloud infrastructure and entitlement management (CIEM)

-Cloud infrastructure and entitlement management (CIEM) addresses one of the most prevalent security flaws in public cloud installations: inadequate control over identities and privileges.
+Cloud infrastructure and entitlement management (CIEM) addresses one of the most prevalent security flaws in public cloud installations, namely inadequate control over identities and privileges.
 CIEM primarily helps organizations detect and manage access rights to cloud resources.
 It constantly monitors entities’ activities and permissions to ensure they adhere to the proper access rules.

 Cloud workload protection platform (CWPP)